Golden eagle: Feeding

 Golden eagles usually hunt during daylight hours, but were recorded hunting from one hour before sunrise to one hour after sunset during the breeding season in southwestern Idaho.
 The hunting success rate of golden eagles was calculated in Idaho, showing that, out of 115 hunting attempts, 20% were successful in procuring prey.
 A fully-grown golden eagle requires about 230 to 250 g of food per day but in the life of most eagles there are cycles of feast and famine, and eagles have been known to go without food for up to a week and then gorge on up to 900 g at one sitting.

 The diet of golden eagles is composed primarily of small mammals such as rabbits, hares, ground squirrels, prairie dogs, and marmots.
 They also eat other birds (usually of medium size, such as gamebirds), reptiles, and fish in smaller numbers.
 Golden eagles occasionally capture large prey, including seals, ungulates, coyotes, and badgers.
-They have also been known to capture large flying birds such as geese or cranes.
-They have also been known to prey on other raptors, including owls and falcons.
+They have also been known to capture large flying birds such as geese or cranes, as well as other raptors, including owls and falcons.

 Activity and movements

 Despite the dramatic ways in which they attain food and interact with raptors of their own and other species, the daily life of golden eagles is often rather uneventful.
 In Idaho, adult male golden eagles were observed to sit awake on a perch for an average of 78% of daylight, whereas adult females sat on nest or perched for an average of 85% of the day.
 During the peak of summer in Utah, hunting and territorial flights occurred mostly between 9:00 and 11:00 am and 4:00 and 6:00 pm, with the remaining 15 or so hours of daylight spent perching or resting.

+Golden Eagles visit water sources for drinking, bathing, and preening, particularly during summer months.
 When conditions are heavily anticyclonic, there is less soaring during the day.
 During winter in Scotland, golden eagles soar frequently in order to scan the environment for carrion.
 In the more wooded environments of Norway during autumn and winter, much less aerial activity is reported, since the eagles tend to avoid detection by actively contour-hunting rather than looking for carrion.
 Golden eagles are believed to sleep through much of the night.
 Although usually highly solitary outside of the bond between breeding pairs, exceptionally cold weather in winter may cause eagles to put their usual guard down and perch together.
 The largest known congregation of golden eagles was observed on an extremely cold winter's night in eastern Idaho when 124 individuals were observed perched closely along a line of 85 power poles.